 I have since come to understand that the answer eluded me because it required a lesser mind, or perhaps a mind less bound by the parameters of perfection.
 Thus the answer was stumbled upon by another – an intuitive program, initially created to investigate certain aspects of the human psyche.”

 For what purpose would she be created to investigate the human psyche?
 Sure it’s to help create a more suitable Matrix environment, but what’s the point?
-Every time a Matrix world has been built, it’s been destroyed.
+Every time a Matrix world has been built, it has been destroyed.

-If we view the Matrix story on a superficial, “good guys versus bad guys” level, then the Oracle would be considered as ‘evil’ as the Architect.
-As he points out, she is the one that figured out the working details of the humans’ ‘enslavement.’
+If we view the Matrix story at the usual, “good guys and bad guys” level, then the Oracle would be considered as ‘evil’ as the Architect.
+As he points out, she is the one that figured out the working details for the ‘enslavement’ of the humans.